sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![IMG20240927152206](https://github.com/user-attachments/assets/5de13b9c-2930-4809-b027-79e65188029b)

+I suggest you send me STL files to test, I will share my result and thoughts with you.
+See my [Prints examples](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) Discussion.
+Share yours.

 I encourage you to test it, share it and develop it because I believe this concept or a similar one will be the future of 3D printing, and with some AI anyone could use a 3D Printer.

 Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.